Ted Cruz knocks NBA in tweet defending 'South Park' in China

 The NBA has been heavily invested in China with its 1.4 billion potential fans.
 The Rockets have had a deep following there because of its connection to the country's most famous player, Yao Ming, who was drafted in 2002 and embarked on a Hall of Fame career.

-South Park creators Trey Parker and Matt Stone issued a statement about the episode while criticizing the NBA.
+South Park creators Trey Parker and Matt Stone issued a statement about the episode while mocking China and the NBA.

 "Like the NBA, we welcome the Chinese censors into our homes and into our hearts," the statement read.
 "We too love money more than freedom and democracy.
 Xi doesn't look like Winnie the Pooh at all.
 Tune into our 300th episode this Wednesday at 10!
 Long live the great Communist Party of China.
 May the autumn's sorghum harvest be bountiful.
 We good now China?"